johnpeart/johnpeart.github.io/_posts/2017-04-21-eurovision-first-listens.md

 ---
-title: "I listened to every Eurovision 2017 track, so you don't have to"
+title: "I listened to every Eurovision 2017 entry, so you don’t have to"
 author: John Peart
 excerpt: "Here we are again.
 First impressions of every track, in the order they'll appear, in less than a tweet each."
-layout: post
+layout: post-eurovision
 image: "https://www.johnpe.art/assets/images/social/eurovision-280-character-listens.png"
 category:
   - eurovision